Caution: you must be an onion lover to proceed!

 - Add the ground beef and saute for 5 minutes.

-- Add salt, pepper, all of the dried spices and tomato paste and continue to saute for an additional 2 minutes.
+- Add salt, pepper, all of the dried spices, tomato paste and rice and continue to saute for an additional 2 minutes.

 - Add 1 cup of the broth, 1/2 teaspoon of salt, cover and cook over low heat for about 10 minutes.

-- Add the chopped parsley and mint, stir and set aside.
+- Add the chopped parsley, cilantro and mint, stir and set aside.

 - Begin stuffing the onions with the filling and place them back in the large pot.
 Once all the onions are stuffed, arrange any remaining filling around the onions in the pot.
 Place the onion tops on the stuffed onions.